abpframework/abp/docs/en/tutorials/modular-crm/part-02.md

-# Building the Products Module
+# Creating the Initial Products Module

 In this part, you will build a new module for product management and install it to the main CRM application.